jackctra/plex_for_music/README.md

 2. Playlists
 - playlist to collection: For putting the contents of a playlist into a collection, see https://github.com/Casvt/Plex-scripts/blob/fc919f3cb23cd19424f50f861efc27d5bcb0719b/playlist_collection/playlist_to_collection.py.
 Why would you do that?
 In a collection, you can bulk alter fields to which you have no access in playlists.

+3. Interoperability
+- Export playlists for use in other software like Mediamonkey, foobar: https://forums.plex.tv/t/webtools-ng/598539
+- Playlist Import: Importing .m3u playlists into plex: https://github.com/gregchak/plex-playlist-import